moleculerjs/site/source/docs/0.13/api/service-broker.md

 `emitLocalServices(event: String, payload: any, groups: any, sender: String, broadcast: boolean)`

-Emit event to local nodes
+Emit event to local nodes.
+It is called from transit when a remote event received or from

 #### Parameters